Are you tired of dealing with mold deformation issues in your manufacturing process? Look no further!

 5. Effect of retained austenite

-At the same time, we should strengthen the inspection and management of raw materials to prevent the mold heat treatment cracking due to the defects of raw materials.
+It is also important to tighten the inspection and management of raw materials to prevent cracking during heat treatment due to defects in the raw materials.

-Because the highest hardness is often measured with a small sample with limited size, which is quite different from the hardness that can be achieved by a larger mold with actual size.
+The highest achievable hardness should not be taken as the sole technical specification in the design of the selected steel.
+This is because the highest hardness is often measured on a small sample with limited size, which may differ significantly from the hardness that can be achieved on a larger mold of actual size.

-In addition, the hardness range of temper brittleness should be avoided when the hardness requirements for the selected steel grades are put forward.
+In conclusion, the designer should establish reasonable and feasible technical specifications based on the intended usage and selected steel grades.
+Moreover, the hardness range associated with temper brittleness should be avoided when determining hardness requirements for the selected steel grades.

 1. Causes of deformation

-The specific volume of various structures of steel decreases in the following order: martensite – tempered sorbite – pearlite – austenite.
+The specific volume of various steel structures decreases in the following order: martensite, tempered sorbite, pearlite, and austenite.

 2. Preventive measures